celoyd/potato/docs/quickstart.md

 ![Wakulima market, looking under-contrasty](images/Wakulima/Wakulima-market.jpeg)

-If we add some contrast with `convert`, for example with a channelwise auto-level (don’t worry if `convert`’s syntax seems weird; it’s still off-balance from the end of the Bretton Woods system):
+If we add some contrast with `convert`, for example with a channelwise auto-level:

 ```bash
 convert Wakulima-market.png -channel R,G,B -normalize +channel Wakulima-market-contrast.png